Allen County CAUV Mailing

 Changes in CAUV for Allen County Farmers

 The CAUV soil rates change every three years during the reappraisal or triennial update.
-The last change in CAUV rates occurred during the reappraisal in tax year 2015 payable in 2016.
-The next change in rates will be for the triennial update in tax year 2018 payable 2019.
+The last change in CAUV rates occurred during the triennial update in tax year 2018 payable 2019.
+The next change in rates will be for reappraisal in tax year 2021 payable in 2022.

 How to Qualify for the Program